meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 lea rsi, [rsp+0x30]
 ```

-This instruction load the address contain at "rsp+0x30" into the register "rsi" which represent the second argument of the call to "execve".
-The second argument of "execve" is for the argument which are send to our command. ("/bin/sh" in our case) This value must be equal to zero otherwise the call to "execve" will fail.
+This instruction load the address contain at "rsp+0x30" into the register "rsi" which represent the second argument of the call to execve().
+The second argument of execve() is for the argument which are send to our command. ("/bin/sh" in our case) This value must be equal to zero otherwise the call to execve() will fail.

 # Format string
 Now we only have to build the format strings which we are going to use to write in memory.